-They turned up with large dressmaking or kitchen shears, children's safety paper scissors, pairs with blades that no longer met or were so blunt they chewed the thread rather than cutting it cleanly.
+They turned up with large dressmaking or kitchen shears, children's safety paper scissors, craft scissors, and pairs with blades that no longer met or were so blunt they chewed the thread rather than cutting it cleanly.

-This was bad enough when trying to cut a length of floss, but when it came to hardanger or cutwork it was frustratingly impossible, and I ended up having to lend a pair of my own to almost every student in the first lesson.
+This was bad enough when trying to cut a length of embroidery floss, but for Hardanger or cutwork it was frustratingly impossible, and I ended up having to lend a pair of my own to almost every student in the first lesson.

-For example the top pair in the photograph are designed specially for hardanger embroidery.
-The angled blades enable you keep your fingers above the fabric while cutting the fabric threads.
-They have pointed tips making it easy to cut a single thread.
+In the photograph, the top pair of scissors are useful for Hardanger embroidery.
+Their angled blades enable you to keep your fingers above the fabric while cutting the fabric threads.
+They have pointed tips, making it easy to cut a single thread.

-There is no reason why functional scissors cannot also look attractive, however, The pair at the bottom of the photo above have pretty marbled mauve handles and are my favourite for everyday work.
+There is no reason functional scissors cannot also look attractive.
+The pair at the bottom of the photo above, have pretty marbled mauve handles.

 There are many brands available, but I have found you get what you pay for here.
 The cheap options from online auction sites do not always stay sharp for long.

-On the other hand Ginghers is a name to be reckoned with in the scissors world.
-I treasure my Gingher embroidery scissors and snips, and no-one else is ever allowed to use them!
+On the other hand, Ginghers is a name to be reckoned with in the scissors world.
+I have treasured mine for years.
+No-one else can use them!
 They are so sharp you have to use them to understand why people love them.

-There is a golden rule when it comes to keeping your scissors sharp.
+There is a golden rule for keeping your scissors sharp.
 Don't use them for anything else!

-Even if you are super careful, it is possible that other household members may "borrow" your scissors for tasks such as clipping nails Keep them away out of site to reduce such risks.
-I discovered that my husband found my hardanger scissors very convenient for beard trimming!
+Even if you are super careful, it is possible that other household members may "borrow" your scissors for tasks such as clipping nails: keep them away out of sight to reduce such risks.
+I discovered my husband found my Hardanger scissors very convenient for beard trimming!